 Home equity loans

-A home equity loan is a second mortgage that a borrower takes out on top of their existing loan.
-This type of loan is guaranteed by the borrower’s first property, which allows homeowners to tap into the equity their house has gained over time.
+A home equity loan is a second mortgage a borrower takes out on top of their existing loan.
+The borrower’s property guarantees the loan, and homeowners can tap into the equity their house has gained over time.
 Applicants must own at least 20% of their home’s value to qualify.
 Home equity loans are paid out in a lump sum and can be used for any purpose.
 Like traditional mortgages, these loans are repaid in monthly installments.

 Home equity line of credit (HELOC)

 A home equity line of credit (HELOC) is another type of second mortgage that allows you to access the equity built up in your property and convert it into readily available cash.
-As opposed to a home equity loan, however, a HELOC functions like a credit card, where the lender pre-approves a specific borrowing limit you can draw upon as needed.
+Unlike a home equity loan, a HELOC functions like a credit card, where the lender pre-approves a specific borrowing limit you can draw upon as needed.

-There is a draw period during which you can use funds from the line of credit.
+You can use funds from the line of credit during a draw period.
 During this time, you pay interest only on the amount you draw.
 You can also repay the amount you take out and have access to the maximum line of credit again.
-Once the draw period ends, you will no longer be able to draw cash out and have to repay both the principal and interest on any outstanding balance.
+Once the draw period ends, you can no longer withdraw cash and must start repaying the principal and interest on any outstanding balance.

 Fixed-rate vs. adjustable-rate mortgages